marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   for programs that depend on that behavior.

   This option is enabled by default on most targets.
 On Nios II ELF, it defaults to off.
-On AVR, CR16, and MSP430, this option is completely disabled.
+On AVR and MSP430, this option is completely disabled.

   Passes that use the dataflow information are enabled independently at different optimization levels.